itzg/docker-minecraft-server/docs/mods-and-plugins/curseforge-files.md

 ## Project-file references

+!!! tip

+    Individual project files typically represent a version of the mod/plugin, but CurseForge refers to these items broadly as "files" rather than "versions".

 The following formats are supported in the list of project-file references:

 - A project page URL, such as `https://www.curseforge.com/minecraft/mc-mods/jei`. _The newest applicable file will be automatically selected._